 When comparing any two financial products, sometimes the differences are pretty stark.
-For example, bonds and equities are not exactly similar.
-Investors buy equities for capital gains, whereas with something like savings bonds there is no potential for capital growth, leaving aside compounded interest.
+For example, stocks and bonds aren’t exactly similar.

 And yet in some cases, two possible investments are actually quite similar; this leaves consumers with a choice that may not be obvious, and to make an informed choice, requires that they know the ins and outs of the two products in question.
 In this post, we’re going to look at such a situation: GICs vs. high-interest savings accounts.

 Broadly speaking, GICs and high-interest savings accounts share key characteristics.
-Both products offer principal protection, both from the financial institution that sells them and also the deposit insurance plans if the bank/credit union in question happens to fail.
+Both products offer principal protection, both from the financial institution that sells them and from the deposit insurance if the bank/credit union in question happens to fail.
 In this regard, GICs and high-interest savings accounts are very conservative products.
 They also pay regular, predictable interest.
-As such, GICs and high-interest savings accounts can comprise part of the fixed income portion of a diversified portfolio.
+As such, GICs and high-interest savings accounts can comprise part of the fixed-income portion of a diversified portfolio.

-All in all, if you’d prefer to have ready access to your money, a high-interest savings account is the better bet.
+If you’d prefer to have ready access to your money, a high-interest savings account is the better bet.
 That said, keep in mind that these accounts are designed for savings, not transacting.
-It is not uncommon to encounter $5 fees per transaction with high-interest savings accounts.
+It’s common to encounter $5 fees per transaction with high-interest savings accounts.
 Depending on the size of your account, too many transactions can very easily offset (or more) all the interest you’re making.

 If you want to prevent yourself from spending, a GIC might be a better option since your money is locked in for a certain period of time.
 If you’re a disciplined saver, either a high-interest savings account or a GIC will be a good option.
 Your choice may also be swayed by which product offers the highest interest rate.